Psychogenic Non-Epileptic Seizures (PNES) in Children, Teens, and Young Adults: Symptoms, Diagnosis, and Treatment

 Are Psychogenic Non-Epileptic Seizures Real?

-Treatment focuses on helping the brain and nervous system regain healthy regulation and communication.
+Psychotherapy is one of the main treatments for PNES.
+Treatment focuses on helping the brain and nervous system regain healthy regulation.

 1. Understanding the Brain–Body Connection

-One of the first steps in therapy is helping young people understand how the brain and body interact.
+One of the first steps is helping young people understand how stress, attention, emotion, body sensations, and nervous system regulation interact.

 2. Reducing Nervous System Dysregulation